iExecBlockchainComputing/rlc-multichain/README.md

 ## Usage

-### Bridge RLC from Ethereum to Arbitrum
+### Bridge RLC

-To send RLC tokens from Ethereum Sepolia to Arbitrum Sepolia:
+A. To send RLC tokens from Ethereum Sepolia to Arbitrum Sepolia:

 ```bash
 make send-tokens-to-arbitrum-sepolia